decentraland/schemas/report/schemas.api.md

 // src/dapps/trade.ts:92:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
 // src/platform/events/blockchain.ts:169:3 - (ae-forgotten-export) The symbol "RentalMetadata" needs to be exported by the entry point index.d.ts
 // src/platform/events/client.ts:31:3 - (ae-forgotten-export) The symbol "ClientBaseMetadata" needs to be exported by the entry point index.d.ts
+// src/platform/events/streaming.ts:37:3 - (ae-forgotten-export) The symbol "StreamingMetadata" needs to be exported by the entry point index.d.ts
 // src/platform/item/emote/adr74/emote-data-adr74.ts:7:3 - (ae-incompatible-release-tags) The symbol "representations" is marked as @public, but its signature references "EmoteRepresentationADR74" which is marked as @alpha
 // src/platform/item/linked-wearable-mappings.ts:251:3 - (ae-incompatible-release-tags) The symbol "getMappings" is marked as @public, but its signature references "Mappings" which is marked as @alpha
 // src/platform/item/linked-wearable-mappings.ts:252:3 - (ae-incompatible-release-tags) The symbol "addMapping" is marked as @public, but its signature references "ContractNetwork" which is marked as @alpha